Ochrazy/Qt-FramelessNativeWindow/README.md

 - Aero snap (Windows only)
 - Window snapping (Unix/Linux only)
 - Window drop shadow (To work on Windows and Linux *WA_TranslucentBackground* has to be false)

-On macOS there is optional support for the original traffic light buttons.
-This is the only way i know to support split view on macOS.
-The traffic lights can also be individually positioned wherever you want.
+- Optional support for original traffic lights on macOS (can be positioned freely and aligned horizontally or vertically)

 On top of that a custom **TranslucentBlurEffect** is implemented.
 This works by taking screenshots and setting a blurred version of the image as the background of the Qt-Widget.
 For it to work properly the Qt-Window needs to be hidden before taking the screenshot.
 This is done everytime the Window gets activated.
 The drawbacks of this method are that the window disappears for a short amount of time when activated and that only static images are captured.
 So when a video is playing behind the Qt-Window a screenshot is taken once and shown as a blurred image until the window gets activated again.